-Passive time is recorded and displayed throughout ActivTrak; illustrating the time a monitored user is away from their computer and keyboard.
+Passive time is recorded and displayed throughout ActivTrak; illustrating the time a monitored user is not active on their machine.
 Passive time often occurs when a user is in a meeting, on the phone, walked away from their computer for a break, and does not imply the user is not being productive nor not working.
-They are simply away from their computer.

-Once the machine has become Passive screenshots will not be collected and they will show as Passive in the Real-time view.
-Also, at this time alarms are not able to be triggered based on when the machine is in Passive mode.
+- Once the machine has become Passive screenshots will not be collected and they will show as Passive in the Team-Pulse view.

 Was this article helpful?